Pouja/configuring-esm/docs/blog.md

 I believe more in learning by doing and learning by reading.
 So I hope this helps for you.

-### esbuild
+### `esbuild`
 Both repository contain a `esbuild.config.(m)js` file.
-Depending on your project, this configuration is either generated or hidden from you.
+Depending on your own project, this configuration is in most cases either generated or hidden from you.
 The most important configurations are:
 ```javascript
 {